quarree100/qScope_doc/source/frontend.rst

 .. _environment:

+Further contents of the code are:
-The `environment` variable stores information about the machine state, like the current game mode and iteration, global scenarios regarding the energy prices, current state of houses connected to the heat grid.
+- The `environment` variable that stores information about the machine state, like the current game mode and iteration, global scenarios regarding the energy prices, current state of houses connected to the heat grid.
 It is used mostly to transfer data to the infoscreen.

+.. _scenario:

+- A scenario for possible energy prices and further settings affecting the dynamics of the agent-based-model are set here as well.
+The source csv files for this lie in the data_ folder.
+- Initialization of  GIS objects, such as the geographic canvas extents and the basemap file are initialized
+- Initialization of the grid_ objects.
+These are the cells representing the physical tiles on the table.
+They mirror the physical interaction and can be addressed by a grid object that is sent from the cspy_ tag decoder at each interaction.
+- Initialization of the _modes.
+The different game stages are stored in a variable called ``modes``.

 Data
 ****